 This is a basic overview of the terms you will encounter along the way.
 As you read more and familiarize yourself with orchids, the easier these terms will be to memorize and identify.

 For quick identification, I've added the orchid glossary below.
 If there's a term below that we've not listed above, please tell me and I'll add it to the list.
+If you are looking for the downloadable guide, it's at the very end. :)

 Sometimes orchid roots won’t grow down into the potting medium but rather out into the air.
 These roots are not to be cut off but leave them alone, as they aid in capturing nutrients that float by on air currents.
 This article